Stay in Vienna

 • Supermarket lunch (filled roll, yoghurt, apple): 5.

-• Walk instead of subway in the afternoon: 0.
+• Walking instead of the metro in the afternoon: 0.

-• Pasta or bread with cheese for dinner: 6.
+• Pasta or bread and cheese for dinner: 6.

 • Free sights (Volksgarten, Stephansdom inside, Donauinsel): 0.